jjmatthews/redis/timeseries.rst

 Internally, values are added to a hash table mapping them to times.
-At the same time they are added to a skip list to maintain sorting with respect times.
+At the same time they are added to a skip list to maintain sorting with respect to times.
 Implementation is almost equivalent to zsets, and they look like zsets.
-But they are not.
+But they are not zsets!
+Repeat with me, they are not zsets!.
-The only caveat is the switching between scores(times) and members(values) in the hash table.
+The (very important) caveat is the switching between scores(times) and members(values) in the hash table.

 Performance::